Didn’t you always want to be a world traveler? Visit lands that are far off and see different cultures and try different foods?

 Things to research about each country

 - Find the country on the map: What continent is it on?
 What oceans are near it?
-What countries are its neighbor?
+What countries are its neighbors?

 - Draw the country’s flag, find the capital city, and learn about its national language, government, and religion.